ReactionMechanismGenerator/PyDAS/documentation/source/users/installation.rst

 -----------------

-A Makefile has been provided that can be used to compile all of the solvers -- DASSL, DASPK, and DASKR -- and the PyDAS wrapper code.
+A Makefile has been provided that can be used to compile all of the solvers -- DASSL, DASPK3.1, and DASKR -- and the PyDAS wrapper code.
 To use, invoke the following command from the root package directory::

     $ make